Estimating accretion times of halo substructures in the Milky Way: accretion time

-For GL-4, the accretion time inferred from the $\phi$ direction analysis under the B15 potential is $4.0 \pm 0.2$ Gyr, with a significance of $3.3\sigma$.
-For the E19 potential, the result is similar, with an accretion time of $3.9_{-0.26}^{+0.36}$ Gyr and a lower significance of $1.7\sigma$.
-The higher significance of the result under the B15 potential may be due to the pericenter of GL-4 being closer to the Milky Way center.
+The larger systematic uncertainties in the orbital frequencies under the E19 potential likely stem from the smaller pericenters of the GL-4 member stars, where the two potentials differ more.
+Given that results based on the B15 potential show higher significance, the E19 potential therefore appears to be more strongly offset from the true potential in this region.
 Figure~\ref{fig:domega} shows the distribution of the differences in orbital frequencies between the two potentials, $\Delta_\Omega = \Omega_\mathrm{Bovy} - \Omega_\mathrm{Eilers}$, versus the orbital pericenters in the E19 potential.
-Member stars of different substructures are shown in different colors.
+Member stars of different substructures are shown in different colors and markers.
 A negative $\Delta\Omega$ indicates that the orbital frequency is smaller in the B15 potential.

 Furthermore, this difference can also provide guidance for improving the potential. \citet{eilers19Circular} adopted the same baryonic components as \citet{pouliasis17Milky} and fitted the dark matter halo using the circular velocity curve within $5 \leqslant R \leqslant 25$ kpc.
 The region $R<5$ kpc lies outside the fitted domain, and therefore the E19 potential is unreliable there.
 Since the result based on the B15 potential shows higher significance, the E19 potential may overestimate the mass within $R \sim 5$ kpc.
+Although the data used to fit the B15 potential also provide poor constraints in the inner region $R<5$ kpc, the B15-based result shows higher significance, suggesting that the E19 potential may overestimate the mass within $R \sim 5$ kpc.

 However, this does not imply that the B15 potential is reliable near the Milky Way center, since the orbits of GL-4 member stars cover the range 2 kpc $< r < 9$ kpc.
 Assuming the orbital frequency results obtained in the B15 potential are correct, and that the rotation curve of the B15 potential is underestimated beyond $r=5$ kpc, then the rotation curve inside this radius would require an additional adjustment to offset for that underestimation.